 Math-U-See combines hands-on methodology with incremental instruction and continual review in this manipulative-based program.
 It excels in its hands-on presentation of math concepts that enables students to understand how math works.
-It is one of the rare multi-sensory math programs that continues to use manipulatives up through Algebra 1.
+It is one of the rare multi-sensory math programs that continues to use manipulatives up through pre-algbegra.

-Manipulative Blocks, Fraction Overlays, and Algebra and Decimal Inserts are used at different levels to teach concepts, primarily using the “rectangle building” principle.
+Manipulative Blocks, Fraction Overlays, and Algebra/Decimal Inserts are used at different levels to teach concepts, primarily using the “rectangle building” principle.
 This basic idea, consistently used throughout the program—even through algebra—is one of the best ways to demonstrate math concepts.
-There is also a digital app version of the manipulatives that offers a virtual experience with the manipulatives.
-The app is available for iOS devices.
+There are also digital versions of the manipulatives that offer a virtual experience with the manipulatives.
+These digital manipulatives are available in an app as well as in the Demme Learning Digital Toolbox.
+The app is available for compatible tablets from the Apple app store, Google Play, and Amazon.

 There are eight courses for elementary grades titled Primer, Alpha, Beta, Gamma, Delta, Epsilon, Zeta, and Pre-Algebra.
 The Greek letter designations were chosen particularly to emphasize the order of learning rather than grade level designation.
 Students should move on to the next level once they’ve mastered the content of a book.
 These first eight books are followed by Algebra 1, Geometry, Algebra 2, PreCalculus with Trigonometry, and Calculus.
-Placement tests for the different levels are available free at the Math-U-See website.
+A free placement tool to help determine your student's level is available on the Math-U-See website.

-Student workbooks and test booklets are softcover books, and the pages are perforated and punched so they can easily be removed, written upon, and placed in binders.
-Enrichment exercises have been incorporated into the student workbooks for Primer through Pre-Calculus.
+Student workbooks and test booklets are softcover books, and the pages are perforated so they can easily be removed, written upon, hole-punched, and placed in binders.
+Enrichment exercises have been incorporated into the student workbooks for Primer through Pre-Calculus (with the exception of Algebra 1: Principles of Secondary Mathematics).
 These optional, additional problems stretch students to higher levels of understanding and application of math concepts covered within the lessons.

-Test booklets for each course have tests to be used at the end of each lesson plus four unit tests and a final exam.
+Test booklets for every level except Primer have tests to be used at the end of each lesson plus four unit tests and a final exam.
 Neither student workbook pages nor tests are reproducible; you need to purchase books for each student.
 Student workbooks and test booklets are the only consumable items in each course.

-Instruction manuals are printed in hardcover books with full-color covers so they can be used a number of times.
-Complete answer keys with solutions are included for all problems at all levels, an especially helpful feature at upper levels.
+The printed instruction manuals have complete answer keys with solutions for all problems at all levels—an especially helpful feature at the upper levels.

 For each level, you need both the student pack and the instruction pack.
 The student pack for each level includes a student workbook and a test booklet for each level except Primer.

-For Primer through Algebra 1, you will also need to purchase the set of Manipulative Blocks or the digital manipulatives app.
-Math-U-See's manipulatives are primarily plastic blocks somewhat similar to Base Ten Blocks and Cuisenaire Rods, color-coded to correspond to each number.
+For Primer through Pre-Algebra, you will also need to purchase the manipulatives used in each level.
+The Math-U-See Integer Block Manipulative Set is primarily plastic blocks that are color-coded to correspond to each number, somewhat similar to Base Ten Blocks and Cuisenaire Rods.
 The Math-U-See blocks snap together like LEGOs®.
 Fraction Overlays are added at the Epsilon level, and Algebra/Decimal Inserts are added at the Zeta level.
 That means the same sets of manipulatives are each used over at least a few years.

-The instruction pack for each level includes an instruction manual plus one or more DVDs that “teach the teacher.”
-Note that DVDs have subtitles for the hearing impaired.
-Parents must watch the DVDs to understand the basic concepts that are the foundation of the program.
-On the DVDs, Demme works through each level lesson-by-lesson, demonstrating and instructing.
+The instruction pack for each level includes an instruction manual plus one or more DVDs with lesson-by-lesson videos that “teach the teacher.”
+Digital packs include online versions of the lesson videos, instruction manuals, full solutions, and access to digital manipulatives.
+Note that the lesson videos have subtitles for the hearing impaired.
+Parents must watch the lesson videos to understand the basic concepts that are the foundation of the program.
+In the lesson videos, Steve Demme works through each level lesson-by-lesson, demonstrating and instructing.
 Demme's presentation is enthusiastic and engaging as he clearly explains what he is doing and why.
 He throws in lots of math tricks, the kind that make me scratch my head and ask myself why they never taught us that in school.

-The DVD presentations are critical components of the courses although instruction manuals have briefer lesson presentations of the same material covered on the DVDs.
-I expect that most parents will have their children watch the DVDs with them, although it was originally intended that parents with students below high school level watch the DVDs and then do their own presentations to their children.
+The video presentations are critical components of the courses although instruction manuals have briefer lesson presentations of the same material covered on the videos.
+I expect that most parents will have their children watch the lesson videos with them, although it was originally intended that parents with students below high-school level watch the lesson videos and then do their own presentations to their children.

 There is no test booklet for the Primer level.
-At the early levels, you will also want to use the Skip Counting and Addition Songs audio CD.
+At the early levels, you will also want to use the Skip Count CD and Book set.
 Both a “Bible” version and a “Science and Literature” version are included on the CD.

 Alpha level focuses most heavily on place value, addition, and subtraction.
 Beta level teaches regrouping for both addition and subtraction.
 Gamma primarily covers multiplication while Delta moves on to division.
 Fractions are the main topic in Epsilon, while Zeta tackles decimals and percent.